 Beginners luck! - This is it - the very first photo of a trolleybus I took.
 It's Isleworth depot in early May of 1960 after my friend and I had been to London Airport.
 Why o why didn't I take some more of them passing on the road and stopping a while to change crews etc? - we rode one back to the Seven Stars and changed to a 660.
 I was more impressed by the shiny new silver tube stock on the Piccadilly Line on that day, but the negatives I took of those have beeen long lost I'm sorry to admit.

-I specially recall early on, sightings at Coloindale too of 829 and 954 again, after their days were over, and some other late disposal H1s including 773 and 774.
+I specially recall early on, sightings at Colindale too of 829 and 954 again, after their days were over, and some other late disposal H1s including 773 and 774.
 I particularly remember also seeing 1001B and 1007B plus 1385B (one of West Ham's last on 26.4 60), and what I think was 1543B or 1545B.
-Later, in 1961, more and more Leyland K's arrived.
+Later, in 1961, more and more Leyland K's arrived, more emphasis being on the K2 variety - perhaps their different (to K1s) electrical equipment was less favoured.
 The cab door of No.1111 was temptingly left detached one evening but (perish the thought!) it was far too heavy to cycle home with.
 It was sad to view the early demise of the K3's and P1's - 17xx numbers!!
 I later wished they had been allowed to run on the 657 to provide a bit of variety!
-Not sure why but I somehow managed to miss out on the Q1 withdrawals and knew nothing of their sale until the last had gone, and the silly thing was that 123 of them, over about three or four months, must have gone past Willesden Green Station (my nearest trolleybus serving point) in order to get over to Shoreditch (via Finchley, Wood Green and Stamford Hill) the nearest they would have got to the docks under power then - A crystal ball would have been useful for the person who arranged the overhead dismantling - a lot of effort could have been saved perhaps if the 647 wires had been left a while.
+Not sure why but I somehow managed to miss out on the Q1 withdrawals and knew nothing of their sale until the last had gone, and the silly thing was that 123 of them, over about three or four months, must have gone past Willesden Green Station (my nearest trolleybus serving point) in order to get over to Shoreditch (via Finchley, Wood Green and Stamford Hill) the nearest they would have got to the docks under power then - This routeing must have also been taken by literally hundreds more of all classes, at least as far as Cricklewood Broadway where they turned left to head for Colindale.

 By stages 11 & 12 I had graduated to a 35mm camera and got more active but still missed out on much of what I had the opportunity to record.
 I did better when the sad date for the end of my local services (660/666/645/662) came in earliest days of 1962, and for the final stage in May.
-I was denied the chance to see the daytime closing ceremonies in the Fulwell area and that famous run of the Diddler No.1 due to having to sit an exam (though I had by chance seen and photographed it earlier when it was brought out at FW depot for a visiting party from the PSV Circle.)
-I was determined though to see the last one home on the night of 8th May.
+I was denied the chance to see the daytime closing ceremonies in the Fulwell area and that famous run of the Diddler No.1 due to having to sit an exam (though I had by chance seen and photographed it a couple of weeks earlier when it was brought out at FW depot for a visiting party from the PSV Circle) I was determined though to see the last one home on the night of 8th May.
 I achieved that ambition because my Dad got me there, and back again afterwards, having to borrow a friends car for the purpose.
+See my record of this below.

 * Come to think of it I am sure I had actually observed the type before this.
 I had family living very near the Napier Arms terminus at Woodford and on occasions visited Ilford so although I cannot recall anything in particular must have seen them then..